 But I’d be lying if I said thats the only reason I stopped writing here.
 Truth is, I really needed a break from this platform and have been sort of “running” from my chronic illness over the last six months.
 Starting my floral business has been so exciting and joyful for me, but I can’t discount how scary it’s also been and what a giant leap of faith I took to start it.
 I so desperately want to go one hundred miles an hour, kick some ass and flourish with this new adventure.
 Thinking about my illness too much or seeing heart wrenching emails from readers was letting feelings of self doubt creep in.

-It’s been a positive experience for me and this business has been healing in a sense.
-Although I am moving faster and resting less, I still have chronic pain and illness.
-I am still at the doctors a lot.
+Overall, it has been a positive experience for me and this business has been healing in a sense.
+Even though I am moving a bit faster and resting less, I still have chronic pain and illness.
+I am still at the doctors – a lot.
 I have to remind myself to stop and rest.
-My symptoms have improved quite a bit from therapies and treatment over the last six months, but I have also just learned to push a little harder through the pain.
+My symptoms have improved a bit from therapy and treatment over the last six months, but I have also just learned to push a little harder through the pain.
 And if that means I get to do something that makes me truly happy, its 100% worth it.

 You’re probably wondering when the title of this article is going to make sense, so lets move on.
 I felt compelled to write today after listening to a podcast by Anthony William or “Medical Medium”.
 I won’t get into the details of his healing protocols and eating recommendations, but I will tell you it has helped me tremendously during the short time I have been doing it.
 I highly recommend listening to a podcast of his that relates to your symptoms or illness, or getting his first book.
 This is the first time in my life I’ve believed I can heal.
 I plan to do a more detailed post on this once I’ve been on the diet for 6 months (I am 1 month in).